Angel Eyes | Chords + Lyrics

 | Bm7 (VII) | Bm7 | E7 (IIIx) | E7 |

-I’ve written TAB for verse this, exactly as I play it in the video, here’s a link to that part of the lesson: Angel Eyes Guitar Lesson with TAB.
+For a detailed breakdown, I’ve written TAB for this verse, showing exactly how I play it in the video—check out this part of the lesson here: Angel Eyes Guitar Lesson with TAB.

-After repeating the Am chords, we go to a descending movement starting on chord II, like this:
+After repeating the Am chords, the song transitions to another descending movement starting on chord II:

 | Dm (II) | C (I) | B7 (VIIx) | E (IIIx) | Am (VI) |

-All these descending movements really are very sad so when moving to the bridge’s II – V – I in the new key of F, we get a serious dose of harmonic release, like this:
+This continuation of descending movements maintains the song’s emotional depth.
+However, when the bridge introduces a II – V – I progression in the new key of F, we finally experience a powerful harmonic release:

 | Gm (II) | Gm | C7b9 (V) | C7b9 |